 When IDEA first passed, Congress promised to provide states with 40 percent of the funding needed for educating children with disabilities, however the federal government’s contribution has not exceeded its current contribution of 16 percent.
 This leaves the state and local school districts with making up the additional costs needed to provide the services needed by our students with disabilities.

-NSBA urges the federal government to modernize and fully fund the Individuals with Disabilities Act.
-We are launching a new initiative to highlight this critical need and help ensure our country’s students with disabilities receive the access and supports they need to succeed.
-This initiative will highlight the critical need for the federal government to fulfill a long overdue promise to provide equal access to public education for all children in the United States.
+NSBA urges the federal government to modernize and fully fund the Individuals with Disabilities Education Act.
+We have launched an initiative to highlight this critical need and help ensure our country’s students with disabilities receive the access and supports they need to succeed.
+This initiative highlights the critical need for the federal government to fulfill a long overdue promise to provide equal access to public education for all children in the United States.

 As we lead this grassroots effort to reauthorize IDEA, we are guided by these five principles: